Anonymous

 Dear Archi1993,

 The payment of gratuity and the fraud/theft at the workplace are two independent things.
 There is no need to establish a relation between the two.
-If the employee has stolen the company's assets then did you order the domestic enquiry?
+If the employee has stolen the company's assets, then did you order the domestic enquiry?
 Did you ask the employee to depose before the enquiry?
-If the culpability of the employee is established then you can tell the employee to refund the amount of the stolen goods itself.
-If the employee does not do that then you can file a police complaint.
+If the culpability of the employee is established, then you can tell the employee to refund the amount of the stolen goods itself.
+If the employee does not do that, then you can file a police complaint.

 However, you can do all this provided you have material evidence of the employee possessing the company's assets.
 Have you maintained the meticulous records to prove that certain goods are transferred to the employee?
 Do you have tax invoices of the assets that the company owns?
 For conducting the domestic enquiry or for filing a police complaint, two vital documents are proof of the ownership of assets i.e. tax invoice and loan card signed by the employee.

 Notwithstanding the fraud or theft committed by the employee, the employee is eligible to claim the gratuity.
 The gratuity can be withheld provided the employee has been involved in the action of moral turpitude.
-Not returning the company's goods is not a severe offence that can fall under moral turpitude.
+Not returning the company's goods is not a severe offense that can fall under moral turpitude.

 Anyway, your leadership has a lesson to learn from the incident.